<< Back to main referee page

 Home team should furnish game ball.

 Home team is responsible for wearing scrimmage vests of contrasting color when both teams have similar colored jerseys.
 Home team takes the kick-off to start the game and the third quarter.
 The visiting team chooses which goal it will defend at start of the game.
 Pre-k, Kindergarten and First Grade teams will not change ends at half-time.
-If both coaches agree, Second Grade teams will change ends at half-time.
+Second Grade teams will change ends at half-time.

 REFEREES Back to Top